April 30, 2020

 - Explore new perspectives on productivity

-- The Mindset Mandala: Activity to refocus the way we look at opportunities.
+- Learn many activities to refocus the way we look at opportunities

 Dr. Maureen Orey, CPLP